openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

       - per_events_i[111:0] are used for uDMA events, per_events_i[127:112] are used for eFPGA cluster events and per_events_i[159:128] are used for GPIO events
   - **APB Events**
       - Up to 32 APB-generated events can be configured, with 8 currently implemented
-      - APB events are generated through software writes to the REG_EVENT CSR
+      - APB events are generated through software writes to the EVENT CSR
+      - Each bit in the EVENT CSR corresponds to an APB event source
   - **Low-Speed Clock Events**
       - Additional event source for low-speed clock detection(reference clock provided by the APB FLL IP)